zxj5470/Kartlin/README.md

 # Kartlin
-It is a joke project to transform Kotlin code to Dart code.
+It is a joke project, which aims to transform Kotlin code into Dart code and I won't finish it.

 ## First step (Dart part)
+- [ ] Read Dart Language Server Protocol API
-- [ ] To read Dart SDK API as Kotlin packages/classes/functions. (like an *.knm in Kotlin Native)
+- [ ] transform Dart SDK API into Kotlin packages/classes/functions. (like an *.knm in Kotlin Native)

 ### Dart grammars:
 - [ ] TODO